How to check your global IP address using commands (curl/dig, etc.)

 Whether you're an infrastructure engineer or not,

-when you want to check the global IP of the PC you're using, you
+to check the global IP address of your PC is

 *The two most well-known sites that come up at the top of search results are the ones below